sph-mn/sph-sc-lib/readme.md

 # sph-sc-lib

-various small standalone c utility libraries. c code is in source/c-precompiled. sc versions are in source/sc. the libraries are developed in sc and then translated to normal, readable c formatted with clang-format
+various small standalone c utility libraries. c code is in source/c-precompiled. [sc](https://github.com/sph-mn/sph-sc) versions are in source/sc. the libraries are developed in sc and then translated to normal, readable c, formatted with clang-format

 # included libraries
 * [futures](#futures): fine-grained parallelism with objects that can be waited on for results